pdwarkanath/nahim-name/README.md

 access_secret = "xxXXX
 ```

-## Constants
+## Misc

 Every Twitter user has a unique ID that remains constant even after username changes.
 Use this https://tweeterid.com/ to find ID for any username.
+This is used to extract information about a user from Twitter using the Twitter API (such as screen name in this case)

 The script is scheduled to run every 15 minutes using Windows Task Scheduler.